-This sprawling, outdoor museum is great way to spend the day among the 240 acres of pristine grounds.
+This sprawling, outdoor museum is a great way to spend the day among the 240 acres of pristine grounds.
 Here, you can see the greenery sculpted to resemble the country, with over 100 mini replicas of famous Thai temples or sites.
 What’s even more intriguing, is that the replicas are placed in geographic preciseness to their real counterparts.
-Thus, if you don’t have time to check out the real ancient cities, you can definitely get a feel for them here.
+Thus, if you don’t have time to check out the real ancient cities, you can get a feel for them here.

 3. Museum of Counterfeit Goods

-Set inside of a law firm, this museum features over 4,000 items that have been found to infringe on trademarks, copyrights, and patents.
-As Bangkok is infamous for its fake or pirated items, the museum tries to send the message that committing such fraudulent acts don’t go without consequences.
+Set inside a law firm, this museum features over 4,000 items that have been found to infringe on trademarks, copyrights, and patents.
+As Bangkok is infamous for its fake or pirated items, the museum tries to send the message that committing such fraudulent acts doesn’t go without consequences.
 To see the museum, you have to contact the Tilleke & Gibbins law firm.

 Just entering this museum will surely transcend visitors into Thai culture.
 The decorative arts and sculpture-filled gardens, along with intricate designs make this museum a great place to see how Thailand’s style has survived throughout many years.
-A massive, 44 metre and 150 tonne 3-headed copper elephant marks the entrance, yielding a bit of what to expect next.
+A massive, 44-metre and 150 tonne 3-headed copper elephant marks the entrance, yielding a bit of what to expect next.
 The psychedelic feeling visitors get upon visiting will undoubtedly serve as a memorable experience.

 This museum, which is also known as Discovery Museum, features many digital exhibits that serve as interesting, interactive learning sites.
-Great for families, kids will also take delight in the entrance sign that says ‘please touch everything.’
-From skeletal remains of many animals and humans, the museum is a fun and educational experience for kids and adults alike.
+Great for families, kids will also take delight in the entrance sign that says ‘Please touch everything.’
+From the skeletal remains of many animals and humans, the museum is a fun and educational experience for kids and adults alike.
 The museum also focuses on the question of what it means to be Thai, as it traces the country’s history and ethnography.

 Bangkok certainly has something for everyone when it comes to its unique museums.
-From a taste of ancient Thai culture, to modern displays of illegal activities, museums hold the key to understanding a country’s past, present, and even future.
+From a taste of ancient Thai culture to modern displays of illegal activities, museums hold the key to understanding a country’s past, present, and even future.